 One Giants strength that flies under the radar is their bullpen.
 Though closer Hunter Strickland is on the DL, the relief corps as a whole ranks fourth in the National League with a 3.60 ERA and third in opposition OPS with a .669 mark.
 On the flip side, they're dead last in save conversions, having blown 20 of 42 opportunities, so the runs they do give up tend to be big.

 Players to Watch

 Brandon Crawford: An elite defensive shortstop, Crawford already has three Gold Gloves to his credit, can hit the occasional longball, and, while not a speedster per se, is a keen baserunner.
-His one real weakness is plate discipline—100+ strikeouts has been normal for him, and if he could cut down on those and draw a few more walks he could be as much a force with the bat as he is with the leather.
+His one real weakness is plate discipline—100+ strikeouts has been normal for him, and if he could cut down on those he could approach elite levels with the bat as well.

-Bruce Bochy: This will be Bochy's 12th season helming the Giants, a tenure second only to the Angels' Mike Scoscia among current managers. he's taken San Francisco to the postseason four times in the past eight years—each of the even-numbered years—and is looking for number five in 2018.
-Achieving that will be a challenge in a strong NL West division, but a Wild Card berth is not out of the question.
+Bruce Bochy: This will be Bochy's 12th season helming the Giants, a tenure second only to the Angels' Mike Scoscia among current managers. he's taken San Francisco to the postseason four times in the past eight years—each of the even-numbered years—but number five will probably have to wait a while.
+San Francisco might be better than last year's club, but 2018 playoffs don't appear to be in the cards.

 |San Francisco Giants||(1958 - present)|

 |World Champions:||1905, 1921, 1922, 1933, 1954, 2010, 2012, 2014|